kWAYTV/kwslogger/README.md

 logger.sleep("Waiting for 1 second...", 1)
 ```

-Or run functions while you show a spinner
+Run functions while you showing the spinner
 ```python
 from kwslogger import Logger